 Set out this afternoon accompanied by your guide on another exciting game drive through the Masai Mara Game reserve.
 The Mara area is one of the few places left in Africa where one can still spot Rhinos in the wild.
 Your guide will take you to locations where Rhinos have been recently reported to see if you can snap some photos of these elusive lumbering giants.

-You`ll depart the Masai Mara Game Reserve today in a privately driven vehicle with guide towards the Isebania border crossing.
+You`ll depart the Masai Mara Game Reserve today in a privately driven vehicle with guide and travel towards the Isebania border crossing.
 Upon your arrival, your guide will arrange the necessary documentation for your entry into Tanzania.
-Once in Tanzania, you`ll continue onward towards Serengeti making stops along the way to enjoy a boxed lunch by Lake Victoria.
-A stop at a local fishing village can be scheduled if you’re craving some cultural inspiration, or you can continue straight toward the game park.

 IMPORTANT NOTE: Please be aware that for portions of this LONG drive, specifically through Kenya, the road may be unfinished and rather rough.
 Upon entry into Tanzania, you`ll notice an improvement in stability and comfort as roadway heading toward the Serengeti National Park is newly paved.
 The approximate travel time can range between 6 to 9 hours depending on road conditions, traffic and weather.

 When traveling across the Kenyan-Tanzanian border a few things must occur.
 Upon arrival to the Isebania Border Crossing, you will switch vehicles and guides according to the country you'll be entering.
 You will be required to purchase a Visa; for Kenya it’s a per person cost of 50$ USD, and for Tanzania it's a per person cost of 100$ USD for American Citizens and 50$ USD for all other Nationalities.